aquasecurity/kube-bench/README.md

 | ocp-3.10| rh-0.7 |
 | ocp-3.11| rh-0.7 |

 kube-bench includes a set of test files for Red Hat's OpenShift hardening guide for OCP 3.10 and 3.11.
-To run this you will need to specify `--version ocp-3.10`.
+To run this you will need to specify `--benchmark rh-07`, or `--version ocp-3.10` or `--version ocp-3.11`

 when you run the `kube-bench` command (either directly or through YAML).